Ang3/php-odoo-dbal/docs/index.md

 #### Find a record

-The manager has a shortcut method to find a record by ID.
+The manager has a shortcut method to find a record by model name and record ID.
 You can use it directly instead of calling a repository:

 ```php
 $myCompany = $recordManager->find('res.company', 7); // array or NULL if company was not found.